-The Managing Director is the Group's Continuous Disclosure Compliance Officer and is responsible for ensuring compliance with the continuous disclosure requirements and overseeing and authorising disclosure of information to the ASX.
+The Chief Executive Officer is the Group's Continuous Disclosure Compliance Officer and is responsible for ensuring compliance with the continuous disclosure requirements and overseeing and authorising disclosure of information to the ASX.
+To ensure equality of information among investors, new and substantive investor or analyst presentations are released to the ASX ahead of the presentation.
 All ASX and/or media releases which contain material price sensitive information must be approved by the Board prior to release to the ASX.
+The Board also receives copies of all material market announcements promptly after they have been made.